Tanz0rz/haxe-fmod/README.md

 **FMOD Studio Scripts:**

-Checkout the [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) folder in this repo to learn how to set up FMOD Studio to generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings.
+Check out the [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) folder in this repo to learn how to set up FMOD Studio to generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings.

 **FMOD Studio Live Update:**

-When using [Live Update](https://fmod.com/docs/2.00/studio/editing-during-live-update.html) in FMOD Studio, turn the auto-reconnect feature off or your game will not start.
-Hopefully this issue can be resolved fairly easily.
+One of the most powerful features of the FMOD ecosystem.
+Mix your sounds in real-time by binding FMOD Studio to a running instance of your game.

-**Note**: Live Update only works on native builds (not HTML5).
-The FMOD team said this has to do with limitations caused by running games inside a browser.
+Live Update **only works on native builds** (not HTML5).
+The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.

 **Note**: On macOS and Windows, you may see a firewall dialog asking to allow incoming network connections when running your game.
-This is caused by FMOD's Live Update feature, which opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.
-This is normal and expected behavior — you can safely allow the connection during development.
+This is caused by the Live Update feature, which opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.

-## <a name="example-project"></a>Example Project

-See [haxe-fmod-test](https://github.com/Tanz0rz/haxe-fmod-test) for a complete working example — a HaxeFlixel game with FMOD audio, buildable on all supported platforms.

-## <a name="local-development"></a>Local Development

-1. Make sure `haxefmod` is not installed on your system by checking the output of `haxelib list`.
-If it _is_ installed, you can uninstall it using `haxelib remove haxefmod`
-2. Clone down this repo
-3. Point your `haxelib` at the local repo using `haxelib dev haxefmod <directory_to_the_git_clone>`

-This will set up the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
-You can see the special `dev` status when you find `haxefmod` in the output of `haxelib list`

-## <a name="future-goals"></a>Future Goals
+## <a name="special-thanks"></a>Special Thanks

-- Ability to attach callback functions to any event instance
-- Support for more banks than just the Master bank
+This entire project was started as an expansion of Aaron Shea's [faxe](https://github.com/ashea-code/faxe).

 ## <a name="feature-requests-and-contact"></a>Feature Requests and Contact

-If you have any feature requests or are having issues using the library, please [open an Issue](https://github.com/Tanz0rz/haxe-fmod/issues) here on Github
+If you have any feature requests or are having issues using the library, please [open an Issue](https://github.com/Tanz0rz/haxe-fmod/issues) here on GitHub.